awsdocs/amazon-personalize-developer-guide/doc_source/custom-dataset-groups.md

 1. Import your data into an Amazon Personalize dataset and record real\-time event data from user interactions with items\.

 1. Choose a recipe \(algorithm\) to use on the data and when you have collected enough data, train a solution version with the recipe\.

-    The minimum data requirements to train a model are as follows:
-   +  1000 records of combined interaction data \(after filtering by `eventType` and `eventValueThreshold`, if provided\)\.
+   + At minimum 1000 interactions records from users interacting with items in your catalog\.
+These interactions can be from bulk imports, or streamed events, or both\.
-   +  25 unique users with at least 2 interactions each\.
+   + At minimum 25 unique user IDs with at least 2 interactions for each\.

     Different recipes have additional data requirements\.
 For more information see [Step 1: Choosing a recipe](working-with-predefined-recipes.md)\.